 "Same thing she told me.
 She obviously sleeps on fabric, I asked why that didn't bother her, she said she doesn't move when she sleeps.
 As long at the clothes are light and soft, she's okay with it.
 In the winter she mostly stays inside.
 In Phoenix, she did what she needed to do, wore that micro bikini you bought for her, the rest of the day she stayed in the room.
 If we told her to wear jeans and a sweatshirt, she'd do it, but she prefers it her way."

 Amaya, "I bought her fleece for winter, cotton knee socks, the sheerest panties I could find.
 A bra is pointless."

 "Then she'll be fine.
 She wouldn't complain about it anyway, but there's no reason to force her into denim or polyester.
-Maybe yoga pants."
+Maybe yoga pants or leggings."

 Amaya, "Of course, duh, I should have thought of that.
 Like a soft, flexible second skin.
 I shall locate a pair Monday.
 What did Candace say?"